LANL-Bioinformatics/assay_validation/README.md

 * ete3 >= 3.1
 * pandas >= 0.24.0

+## Additional File Requirements

+These files must be present in the resource directory:
+* "assays.txt"
+    A list of assays with corresponding oligo sequences.
+Each to a line.
+Order of Oligo sequences: Forward primer Reverse primer, Probe.
+Ex:
+CDC-2019-nCoV_N1 GACCCCAAAATCAGCGAAAT TCTGGTTACTGCCAGTTGAATCTG ACCCCGCATTACGTTTGGTGGACC
+* "reduced_assays.txt"
+    A reduced list of assays to be used in the final results.
+Same format as "assays.txt"
+* "del_ct_table.txt"
+    A table of delta Ct values from { Li B, Kadura I, Fu DJ, Watson DE.
+Genotyping with TaqMAMA.
+Genomics.
+2004 Feb 1;83(2):311-20. }.
+Tab separated.
+Headers for Rows and columns.
+First entry: "Row" Example first two lines:
+Row     CC      GC      AC      TC      CG      GG      AG      TG      CA      GA      AA      TA      CT      GT      AT      TT
+CC      0.0     0.3     0.5     -0.3    6.3     17.5    19.2    11.9    5.1     15.7    11.4    12.4    0.4     11.0    10.4    3.7

 ## Workflow

 The workflow mainly includes 3 major steps.
 All scripts mentioned below can be found in the `scripts/` directory.